WMD-group/MacroDensity/docs/index.rst

 However, extraction and useful presentation of this data from the raw output of the simulation can prove cumbersome and often requires the use of visualisation software followed by manual data extraction.
 This can result in bottlenecks in high throughput screening projects, where the same data extraction procedure is repeatedly applied to large databases of candidate structures.

-To address this, the Macrodensity package has been developed as a VASP, FHI-AIMS and GULP post-processing tool.
+To address this, the Macrodensity package has been developed as a ``VASP``, ``FHI-AIMS`` and ``GULP`` post-processing tool.
-The package contains functions that enable the user to format the data from the VASP LOCPOT and CHGCAR files, the FHI-AIMS *.cube file, and GULP *.out file into physically meaningful quantities, which can then be plotted for user interpretation.
+The package contains functions that enable the user to format the data from the ``VASP`` LOCPOT and CHGCAR files, the FHI-AIMS *.cube file, and GULP *.out file into physically meaningful quantities, which can then be plotted for user interpretation.

 Requirements
 ------------